How to Respond to an Interview Request: Expert Tips + Email Templates

 Dear Jill Oliver,

 I appreciate your invitation for an interview for the Head of Content position at XYZ Company, and I look forward to discussing the role in person.
-Unfortunately, I am unavailable at the time proposed, as I am the primary caregiver to my 2-year-old daughter.
+Unfortunately, I am unavailable at the time proposed, as I have a scheduling conflict with my current job and I have to be In the office tomorrow morning.

 Would it be possible for you to reschedule?
 I am available on Tuesday after 4 PM and on Wednesday and Friday at 10 and 11 AM.
 Please let me know if any of these time slots work for you.